FujoWebDev/fujowebdev/src/content/characters/git.md

 ---

 `Localhost HQ`’s resident catboy is as cute as he is changeable.
 Kind and sweet on the surface, his friendly demeanor can easily turn catty when provoked out of strangers’ sight.

+Despite his moodiness, Git's photographic memory makes him a powerful ally to those who learn how to tame him.